 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the UpdateTask.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: UpdateTask.exe is not essential for the Windows OS and causes relatively few problems.
-The UpdateTask.exe file is located in a subfolder of "C:\Documents and Settings".
+The UpdateTask.exe file is located in a subfolder of the user's profile folder.

 UpdateTask.exe is a file with no information about its developer.
 The file is not a Windows core file.
 The program has no visible window.
-Therefore the technical security rating is 55% dangerous.
+UpdateTask.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 63% dangerous.

 Recommended: Identify UpdateTask.exe related errors

 If UpdateTask.exe is located in a subfolder of "C:\Program Files", the security rating is 51% dangerous.
 The file size is 464,384 bytes (33% of all occurrences), 134,824 bytes, 94,208 bytes, 476,160 bytes or 137,864 bytes.
 There is no information about the author of the file.
 The UpdateTask.exe file is not a Windows core file.
 The program has no visible window.
 UpdateTask.exe is able to record keyboard and mouse inputs and monitor applications.